The Bone People: Plot summary

 After returning home from the holiday, Simon sees the aftermath of a violent death and seeks Kerewin out for support, but she is angry with him for stealing one of her prized possessions.
 Simon reacts by punching her; she instinctively hits him in the chest and in response he kicks in the side of her guitar, a gift from her estranged mother.
 Kerewin tells him to get out.
 Simon goes to the town and breaks a series of shop windows, and when he is returned home by the police Joe calls Kerewin, who gives Joe permission to beat the child (but tells him not to "overdo it").
 Joe beats Simon severely, believing he has driven Kerewin away.
 Simon, who has concealed a shard of glass from a shop window, stabs his father.
 Both are hospitalised, with Simon falling into a coma.
 Joe is released quickly but sent to prison for three months for child abuse, and in the meantime Kerewin leaves town and demolishes her tower.

 Simon eventually recovers, albeit with some loss of hearing and brain damage, and is sent to live in foster care against his wishes.
 He is unhappy and continually runs away, trying to get back to Joe and Kerewin.
 After Joe's release from prison, he travels aimlessly.
-He jumps off a cliff and nearly kills himself, but is rescued by an dying kaumātua (respected elder) who says he has been waiting for Joe.
+He jumps off a cliff and nearly kills himself, but is rescued by a dying kaumātua (respected elder) who says he has been waiting for Joe.
 He asks Joe to take over guardianship of a sacred waka (canoe), containing the spirit of a god, which Joe accepts.
 In the meantime, Kerewin becomes seriously ill with stomach pains.
 Although she visits a doctor who says he is concerned it may be stomach cancer, she refuses to allow him to investigate further and insists he write her a prescription for sleeping pills.
 After several weeks in a mountain cabin, on the point of death, she is visited by a spirit of some kind and cured.